Bacon Tomato Pasta Casserole

 Kari

-Thanks Kari!!
+Thanks, Kari!!

 Mmm that bacon!
-Looks so good. 🙂
+I loved everything about it, so good. 🙂

-Thanks Catherine!
+Thanks, Catherine!

 Yum!
 Pasta, bacon, and cheese… all things I love.
 And I adore that it’s a family recipe, those are the best!
 Pinning for later!